rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And we bring you the good news that what God promised to the fathers, ^1332

-this he has fulfilled to us their children by raising Jesus, as also it is written in the second Psalm, You are my Son, today I have begotten you. ^1333
+this he has fulfilled to us their children by raising Jesus, as also it is written in the second Psalm, 'You are my Son, today I have begotten you.' ^1333

-And as for the fact that he raised him from the dead, , no more to return to corruption, he has spoken in this way, I will give you the holy and sure blessings of David. ^1334
+And as for the fact that he raised him from the dead, no more to return to corruption, he has spoken in this way, 'I will give you the holy and sure blessings of David.' ^1334

-Therefore he says also in another psalm, You will not let your Holy One see corruption. ^1335
+Therefore he says also in another psalm, 'You will not let your Holy One see corruption.' ^1335

 For David, after he had served the purpose of God in his own generation, fell asleep and was laid with his fathers and saw corruption, ^1336

 but he whom God raised up did not see corruption. ^1337

-Let it be known to you therefore, brothers, that through this man forgiveness of sins is proclaimed to you, ^1338
+Let it be known to you therefore, brothers, that through this man forgiveness of sins is proclaimed to you, and by him everyone who believes is freed from everything ^1338

-and by him everyone who believes is freed from everything from which you could not be freed by the law of Moses. ^1339
+from which you could not be freed by the law of Moses. ^1339

-Beware, therefore, lest what is said in the Prophets should come about : ^1340
+Beware, therefore, lest what is said in the Prophets should come about: ^1340

-Look, you scoffers, be astounded and perish; for I am doing a work in your days, a work that you will not believe, even if one tells it to you. ^1341
+'Look, you scoffers, be astounded and perish; for I am doing a work in your days, a work that you will not believe, even if one tells it to you.' ^1341

 As they went out, the people begged that these things might be told them the next Sabbath. ^1342